Abhi-shubu/superherohunter/README.md

 Then create a style file like Style.css andadd required code to style our page.

-create a javascript file to add funcationality.
+create a javascript file to add funcationality. you get your api and public private key from https://developer.marvel.com/account.